copasi/copasi-dependencies/readme_linux.md

 which can be confirmed by running `~/copasi/bin/CopasiUI`.

-## openSUSE 12.3
+## openSUSE Tumbleweed
-Starting from the a fresh installation (choosing only the GNOME desktop environment) the following packages need to be installed:
+Dependencies are installed with:

-	zypper install git cmake gcc-c++ glu-devel bison
+	zypper install git cmake gcc-c++ glu-devel bison uuid-devel

 for the graphical frontend you need to additionally install:

-	zypper install libqt4-devel libxml2-devel  libQtWebKit-devel
+	zypper install libqt5-qtbase-devel

-(in versions prior to 12.3 the `glu.h` is provided by `Mesa-libGLU-devel`).
 From here the compilation of the dependencies proceeds as before with:

 	git clone https://github.com/copasi/copasi-dependencies
 	cd copasi-dependencies